donovanh/donovanh.github.com/_posts/2012-10-28-shopireland-speed.markdown

 ## Result

 In the end, the page response time was improved from over 500ms to 37ms.
-It is also much more stable and the server is better able to serve a range of requests as much of the load it taken away from Apache and handled by nginx.
+It is also much more stable and the server is better able to serve a range of requests as much of the load is taken away from Apache and handled by nginx.

 [1]: /fix-shopireland
 [2]: /head-in-the-clouds